 Better understand DataMaps – a Google Maps analogy

 We could think of the old paper maps as a static representation of physical information.
-In retrospect, these maps were not very user or driver friendly.
-You could zoom from country level to city or, at best, segment of the city level (downtown map insets for example) but that would require using separate maps of different scales.
-You could plan a route from starting point to destination and get some information about things along the way.
+In retrospect, these maps were not very user or driver-friendly.
+You could zoom from country level to city or, at best, a segment of the city level (downtown map insets for example) but that would require using separate maps of different scales.
+You could plan a route from starting point to the destination and get some information about things along the way.
 But it was hard to figure out where you were on the map.
 Taking a wrong turn or misreading directions would require some effort to correct.
-Similar examples of static DataMaps could be a listing of the systems in your organization maintained by the Procurement department, a configuration management database or a schema description for key databases.
+Similar examples of static DataMaps could be a listing of the systems in your organization maintained by the Procurement department, a configuration management database, or a schema description for key databases.
 There might be richer descriptions of architecture and setup for individual systems, especially for the key systems that guard the crown jewels (akin to the downtown inset map).
-However, all these are often disconnected point in time representations with no easy ways to reconcile differences, maintain or even use.
-This is not by any stretch of imagination a true DataMap.
+However, all these are often disconnected point-in-time representations with no easy ways to reconcile differences, maintain or even use.
+This is not by any stretch of the imagination a true DataMap.